garrrettt/garrrettt.github.io/about.md

 ![Profile Image](/{{ site.picture }})

 <h2>Work Philosophy</h2>
-I have primarily worked with Flutter for app development and React for web development.
-I have also worked with Java for class projects.
-See my projects page for more info.

-Aside from specific technologies, I believe that good documentation and abstraction are critical for high quality code.
+Aside from specific technologies (see resume for skill list), I believe that good documentation and abstraction are critical for high quality code.
 Documenting my code with descriptions, well thought out types, and a README is essential for other programmers to understand and work with my code quickly.
 I believe that good code is tested, loosely coupled, and modular, leading to high maintainability and adaptability to changing